Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 To follow along with this article you need to have some knowledge in [javascricpt]() and Python

 ### Primary difference between Node.js and Python
+Node.js is a server side scripting language that is used to run at the server-side.
+It is an open source, cross-platform, javascript runtime environment that is capable to execute javascript at the server side, based on Chrome's V8 JavaScript engine.
+This engine was designed by Google to be useed in GoogleChrome.
+It compiles JavaScript functions into a machine code.

+Python

 ### conclusion